Marketing and digital marketing

 What does marketing (and digital marketing) involve?

 Marketing may also include advertising and PR.
-In smaller companies one department may be responsible for the whole marketing process alongside advertising and PR while in larger organisations they might be separate departments.
+In smaller companies, one department may be responsible for the whole marketing process alongside advertising and PR, while in larger organisations these may sit in separate teams.

-Ensuring that a website attracts a lot of attention, or traffic, is essential in a tech-savvy economy, which means that roles in digital marketing are constantly expanding and can be highly lucrative
+With online presence being vital in a tech-savvy economy, roles in digital marketing are expanding rapidly and can be highly lucrative.

 How do I find out about employers and job roles in this area?